falcosecurity-retire/profiles/README.md

 *   Redis
 *   Traefik

-# How to use these profiles
+# How to use these runtime security profiles

 You can load custom rules for Falco using the [falco_rules.local.yaml](https://github.com/draios/falco/wiki/Falco-Rules#appending-to-lists-rules-and-macros) or the `rules.d` directory.